wongsitu/Macys/README.md

 without replacement, our sample size shouldn't be more than 10% of the population.
 ```

+3. Significance value of a = 0.05

 ## Hipothesis

 ```
-Null Hypothesis: The propensity model (CTRL) gives the same results as the engagement models (TEST) Alternate hypothesis: The engagement models (TEST) surpases the CTRL model
+Null Hypothesis: The propensity model (CTRL) gives the same results as the engagement models (TEST) Alternate hypothesis: The engagement models (TEST) surpases the propensity model (CTRL)
 ```
+## Statistics and Progression walkthough

+## Findings

+Open ratio = open emails/total emails sent,  alpha = 0.001 => Refuted Null hipothesis

+Propensity models (CTRL) on average generates more revenue.
+With the given data, engagement models produces 0.01 cents less than the propensity models.

+Engagement models (TEST) does a better job at attracting customers attention.
+(Evidenced in alpha test < 0.05)

 ## Technologies used